AmalSatheesan/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection using Scikit-Learn and Snap ML

-This project is a practical exercise in building machine learning models for credit card fraud detection.
+This project is a practical project in building machine learning models for credit card fraud detection.
 It leverages Scikit-Learn and Snap ML to train classification models that identify fraudulent credit card transactions.

 ## Table of Contents